UX Research Portfolio That Gets You Hired (with Examples)

 Let’s see some useful tips on how to build a portfolio and some great UX research portfolio examples!

-How to make a UX research portfolio
+How to make a UX research portfolio (Step-by-step)

-1. Selecting your projects
+1. Select your best projects

 The most difficult part of creating a UX researcher portfolio (or any other portfolio) is getting started.
 This applies to the beginner with little experience, just as much as the senior with tons.
 But don’t worry!
 You don’t have to jump in right away.
 Diligence and attention to detail have led you to work as a researcher, so start with a good plan: